BIRD IN THE NEST WITH CHICK 1975

 The last plate was issued in 1989.

 This annual Mother’s Day Plate is the fifth plate in the series, designed by Arne Ungermann and tilted Bird in nest with chick.
-The porcelain plate is hand painted with deep blue glaze – Royal Copenhagen’s signature blue – and portraits a mother bird in her nest, while her chick is offering her a flower in the middle with a border of abstract leafs.
+The porcelain plate is hand painted with deep blue glaze – Royal Copenhagen’s signature blue – and portraits a mother bird in her nest, while her chick is offering her a flower in the middle with a border of abstract leaves.

 Green back stamp with Royal Copenhagen logo, title, artist signature and three blue wave lines – classified grade A by Royal Copenhagen.